elyra-ai/airflow-notebook/README.md

 make clean install
 ```

+### Test coverage

+The operator was tested with Apache Airflow v1.10.12.

 ## Usage

 Example below on how to use the airflow operator.
 This particular DAG was generated with a jinja template in